Neuroinclusive Training Design: A practical guide for trainers and facilitators who don't know where to start

 1. Make the route visible

 Tell people what is happening, in what order, and what is expected at each stage before you start.
 This is not hand-holding.
-It is removing the cognitive load of having to infer the structure while also trying to learn.
-A simple agenda on screen, a clear statement of what the session covers, and a heads-up before transitions all make a material difference.
+It’s removing the cognitive load of having to infer the structure while also trying to learn.
+In my experience, it's surprising how many trainers don’t do this to the degree that it's needed.

 2. Reduce processing pressure